 World Endeavors volunteers in Bali choose from projects in the following areas:

-Volunteers interested in Childcare Assistance can participate in the following projects:
+Volunteers interested in Childcare Assistance can participate in the following project:

 Kindergarten Program in Ubud